TheThinkingHome/device_sentinel/README.md

 Quiet hours hold every phone push, while the card and the morning brief still carry what happened.
 A new fault waits a short, per-device moment before it reaches you, so a problem that fixes itself in thirty seconds never wakes you at all.

 > **Image placeholder:** the daily brief as it arrives by email.

-### Batteries And Radio Links, Judged Properly

-Low battery detection uses the percentage rather than the binary flag, on a threshold you set with a slider.
-A cell sitting exactly on the line does not flap, because it has to climb two points clear before the alert lifts.
-Daily levels are recorded too, groundwork for warning you that a cell is falling fast before it reaches the threshold at all.

-Signal strength is judged against each device's own learned floor, because there is no cross-manufacturer standard for link quality and a global threshold would be a lie.
-A link stuck at its rail value, the 255 or the minus 128 that means "no reading", is caught for what it is.

 ## Installation